 Growth Rate: Slow

 Bloom: Plants do not produce flowers; male and female parts occur on different trees with ‘berries” produced only on the female trees.
-You will need to plant both male and female trees if “berry”production is important.
+Both male and female trees are needed if “berry”production is important.

 Size: 20-40’ H x 4-10’ W